 The Liangshan Project is a groundbreaking international theater collaboration between Chinese artists belonging to the Yi ethnic minority and a diverse group of American theater artists.
 This project offers a unique opportunity for artists of from both countries to share the heritage of marginalized communities and bear witness to prevailing divisions.

-The Lark Play Development Center, Gung Ho Projects, the U.S. State Department, and the Liangshan Media Group are partnering to support a joint collaboration between New York-based American artists and Chinese theater artists from the Liangshan autonomous prefecture of Sichuan province.
-Situated in the mountains of Western China, Liangshan is the home of over two million people belonging to the Yi minority group.
-For over fifty years, the Liangshan Media Group has shared the dance and musical tradition of the Yi with audiences throughout China and abroad.
+With the support of a China Cultural Grant and Arts Envoy Grant from the U.S. State Department, Gung Ho Projects is partnering with the Liangshan Media Group to support a joint collaboration between New York-based American artists and Chinese theater artists from the Liangshan autonomous prefecture of Sichuan province.
+Situated in the mountains of Western China, Liangshan is the home of over two million people belonging to the Nuosu minority group.
+For over fifty years, the Liangshan Media Group has shared the dance and musical tradition of the Nuosu with audiences throughout China and abroad.

-Working from a shared narrative source, the artists will draw on a variety of languages and performance traditions to create a multilingual adaptation of Romeo and Juliet incorporating folk music from both China and the U.S. Together the group will explore the legacies and reverberations of slavery and racial discord in both China and the United States as well as what happens when an encounter between disparate backgrounds results in a clash between individual desires and shared tradition.
+Working from a shared narrative source, the artists will draw on a variety of languages and performance traditions to create a multilingual play incorporating folk music from both Liangshan and Appalachia.
+Together the group will explore the legacies and reverberations of slavery and racial and familial discord in both China and the United States as well as what happens when an encounter between disparate groups results in a clash between individual desires and shared tradition.

 Partners and Process